UPDATED BY

 3. Each robot is guided by programming software and rules that allow them to complete actions and sometimes make decisions on its own.

 Contrary to people’s tendency to paint robots in a human light, it’s a degree of inhumanness that defines robots.
-The ways robots fall short of or surpass human abilities will shape the future of human-robot relationships, and that future proves to be complex with both exciting and cautious undertones as robot types proliferate.
+The ways robots fall short of or surpass human abilities will shape the future of human-robot relationships, and that future proves to be complex with both compelling and cautious undertones as robot types proliferate.

 Types of Robots